 But how pervasive is that characterization?
 How many Millionaires are uneducated in the ways of high finance and investment terminology?

 Spectrem decided to find out.
-In its new study Educating Millionaires: Filling in the Blanks, Spectrem asked investors 23 questions about financial terminology and definitions to determine just how much educating financial advisors need to do to get their client investors up to speed on the details of the decisions the investor and advisor make in tandem.
+In its new study The Financial Literacy Gap Among Millionaires, Spectrem asked investors 23 questions about financial terminology and definitions to determine just how much educating financial advisors need to do to get their client investors up to speed on the details of the decisions the investor and advisor make in tandem.

 “The study is about how much Millionaires want to be educated, how much they feel the need to be educated, and how they want to receive educational materials,’’ said Spectrem president George H. Walper Jr. “But we thought it would be revealing to test the Millionaires taking the study to see just what they know and what they don’t know about some of the terminology often used among investment managers and advisors.”